codelibs/fess-docs/en/13.13/install/install.rst

 Download
 ========

-Download a pakcage for Fess and Elasticsearch from `Download site <https://fess.codelibs.org/ja/downloads.html>`__.
+Download a package for Fess and Elasticsearch from `Download site <https://fess.codelibs.org/ja/downloads.html>`__.

 Installation
 ============